autobrr/autobrr.com/docs/filters/examples.md

 ### HD (720p, 1080p)

-Set this to match your quality settings in Sonarr
+Set this to match your quality settings in Radarr

 | Field            |  Values                                                              |
 | ---------------- | -------------------------------------------------------------------- |